Ford names Amazon veteran Tim Stone as CFO

 Stuart Rowley, currently chief operating officer for Ford North America, was appointed as president, Ford of Europe, succeeding Steven Armstrong who is being named as chairman, Ford of Europe.

-Ford said last week it plans to cut more than 5,000 jobs in Germany and will reduce its workforce in Britain as it seeks to return to profit in Europe.
+Ford said last week it plans to cut more than 5,000 jobs in Germany and would also reduce its workforce in Britain as it seeks to return to profit in Europe.

-Reporting by Sanjana Shivdas in Bengaluru; Editing by James Emmanuel
+Reporting by Sanjana Shivdas in Bengaluru and Ben Klayman in Detroit; Editing by James Emmanuel